 Students can access course material by clicking on the Virtual Campus button at the bottom of the BC webpage or type https://online.brazosport.edu into your internet web browser.
 User name is first initial of first name, last name, and last 4 digits of your Student ID number (ex: jdoe1234).
-Initial password is lowercase letters be followed by your six digit PIN number (ex: bc123456).
+Initial password is lowercase letters bc followed by your six digit PIN number (ex: bc123456).
 (Your PIN number is the number issued by the registrar that you use to register online through myBC.)
-Once logged into the Virtual Campus, the course is listed as GOVT2305-DJONES-1FTF.
+Once logged in, the course is listed as GOVT2306-DJONES-1FTF.